mrbgit/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

 In the app, after you log into an Office 365 account, you can create single and recurring meetings on a calendar.
 Meetings can be scheduled with a given location, time slot, and a set of invitees, where the available locations and attendees are queried from Office 365.
 Each invitee has the option to accept, decline, or tentatively accept a meeting, or to email the organizer.
 An organizer has the option to reply all or forward the meeting invitation, and to send a "running late" message to the invitees.

+You can build the Interop REST Mail Contacts Calendar Android App with Android Studio, Visual Studio, or the command line.
+The instructions for each are below.

 ###Table of Contents

 * [Register the App with Office 365 Developer Account](#register-the-app-with-office-365-developer-account)